LJourdainL/Measuring-more/README.md

 Users interested in the inner workings of the simulation or looking to modify the simulation process should refer to this file.

 ------------------------------------------------------------------------
+ This work is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International